Spring Garden Revival

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Selecting plants for Hanover flower beds requires matching species to site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and considering soil pH (5.5-6.5).
-Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, and bee balm.
-Use disease- and deer-resistant varieties where possible.
-Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, with 2-3 inch clearance from stems).
-Spring (late April-May) and early fall (September-early October) are optimal planting times.
-Select nursery-grown, disease-free plants in #1 or #2 containers, and provide deep watering 2-3 times weekly during establishment.
+Selecting plants for Hanover gardens requires matching species to site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and considering soil drainage and pH.
+Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, black-eyed Susan, bee balm, and coneflower.
+Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately with 2-4 inches of organic material, keeping a 2-3 inch gap from stems.
+Spring (late April-May) and early fall (September-early October) are optimal planting times, allowing 6-8 weeks before hard frost for root establishment.
+Use nursery-quality plants (#1 or #2 containers) and provide establishment care with deep watering 2-3 times weekly for the first month.

 Stormwater Management & Pollinator Protection in Compliance with Hanover's Environmental Initiatives

-Hanover flower bed maintenance must comply with MassDEP Stormwater Standards and Clean Water Act MS4 requirements to prevent fertilizer and pesticide runoff.
-Apply fertilizers based on soil tests, use slow-release products, and avoid application before heavy rain.
+Hanover’s stormwater management aligns with MassDEP Stormwater Standards and Clean Water Act requirements.
+Prevent fertilizer and pesticide runoff by applying products based on soil test recommendations and avoiding applications before heavy rain.
 Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
-Mulch beds with 2-4 inches to prevent erosion.
-Support pollinators by planting MA natives and leaving perennial stalks through winter.
-Coordinate with local pollinator initiatives and integrate flower beds into broader ecological corridors.
-These practices also contribute to carbon sequestration, air quality improvement, and urban heat island mitigation.
+Mulch beds with 2-4 inches of organic material for erosion control.
+Support pollinators by planting native species and leaving perennial stalks through winter.
+Coordinate with municipal pollinator initiatives and regional biodiversity goals, such as those promoted by MA Audubon.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs